gennadiygnezdilov/php-ocpp-1.6J/README.md

 ```
 3. Use my files that I uploaded to the repository
 ```
-/start.php is responsible for starting the WS server /src/Desc.php main methods for WS/WSS server operation /src/Init.php Basic methods for running OCPP 1.6J /src/config/define.php connection to Mysql database /src/MySQL.php file for database operation
+/start.php is responsible for starting the WS/WSS server /src/Desc.php main methods for WS/WSS server operation /src/Init.php Basic methods for running OCPP 1.6J /src/config/define.php connection to Mysql database /src/MySQL.php file for database operation
 ```

-4. To start and further keep the WS server in operation, be sure to use Supervisor (http://supervisord.org) or, as an alternative, I recommend using the php script https://github.com/Firehed/ProcessManager
+4. To start and further keep the WS/WSS server in operation, be sure to use Supervisor (http://supervisord.org) or, as an alternative, I recommend using the php script https://github.com/Firehed/ProcessManager

 My code was written in 2019 and is still functioning, I own my own electric car charging project.
 I will add that the code is not written beautifully, but it works, support me and the project will develop.